-A licensed attorney in the District of Columbia, Mr. Condit is also admitted to practice before the U.S. Supreme Court, U.S. District Courts for the District of Columbia, District of Colorado, and Southern District of Indiana.
-He has appeared before U.S. Courts of Appeal in numerous circuits.
-Richard Condit regularly practices before the U.S. Department of Labor and has presented whistleblower cases to the U.S. Office of Special Counsel and U.S. Merit Systems Protection Board.
-He has also been permitted to practice pro hac vice before other federal and state courts and agencies.
+Richard is admitted to practice before the U.S. Supreme Court and multiple federal district courts.
+He has also appeared before several U.S. Courts of Appeal and regularly practices before the U.S. Department of Labor, the U.S. Office of Special Counsel, the U.S. Merit Systems Protection Board, and various state courts and agencies.

 Richard’s expertise is recognized by whistleblower advocacy and support organizations.
 In 2021, he appeared at Whistleblowers of America’s first Workplace Promise Institute conference and spoke on a panel focused on legal protections for whistleblowers.
 Richard also spoke at the Taxpayer’s Against Fraud 21st Annual Conference.
 At the TAF conference, he moderated a panel that discussed the mental health challenges, stress, and trauma experienced by whistleblowers.

 Richard’s work was recognized in Tom Mueller’s 2019 book, Crisis of Conscience: Whistleblowing in the Age of Fraud; former U.S. EPA senior criminal enforcement lawyer Richard Emory’s 2019 book, Fighting Pollution and Climate Change; and Chip Ward’s 1999 book, Canaries on the Rim – Living Downwind in the West.